campbel/tilt-linkerd-demo/blog/part_2.md

 ### A Virtual Tour

-With our application running with both gRPC and Linkerd enabled, we can explore Linkerd's benefits.
+With both gRPC and Linkerd enabled, let's explore what we gain from this combination.

-The graphic below illustrates two key advantages.
-First, Linkerd automatically provides request and TCP metrics for our application without requiring any monitoring implementation on our part.
-Second, we can confirm proper load balancing across all baz pods.
-Without Linkerd, requests would be pinned to a single instance—a significant drawback when working with a small number of pods where statistical load distribution is less effective.
+The dashboard view below highlights two key advantages.
+First, Linkerd automatically provides detailed request and TCP metrics without requiring any custom instrumentation in our application code.
+Second, we can see proper load balancing across all baz pods in action.
+This load balancing is particularly important in development environments with only a few service instances, where having traffic pinned to a single instance (as would happen without Linkerd) can mask potential issues.

 ![Linkerd dashboard showing load balancing across baz pods](grpc_loadbalancing.png)

-The next graphic shows live calls to our service.
-This visibility is particularly valuable because we can clearly see that the calls have transitioned to the gRPC endpoints `/demo.Baz/GetInfo`.
-Since our application supports dual protocols, this visual confirmation helps verify that we're properly configured in gRPC mode.
+Below, we can see live calls flowing through our service mesh.
+This visibility is particularly valuable as we transition protocols - notice how Linkerd clearly shows calls to the gRPC endpoint `/demo.Baz/GetInfo`.
+With our application supporting both protocols, this visual confirmation helps us verify that we're correctly using gRPC for service communication.

 ![Linkerd dashboard showing live gRPC calls to the baz service](grpc_livecalls.png)